algorandfoundation/TEALScript/examples/big_box/README.md

 [big_box.algo.ts](./big_box.algo.ts) is the contract that is used to store the data.
 The process of uploading data is as follows:

-1. Call the `startUpload` netgid with the following arguments and an atomic MBR payment for the boxes
+1. Call the `startUpload` method with the following arguments and an atomic MBR payment for the boxes
    1. A unique identifier for the data
    2. The number of boxes the data will take up
    3. The size of the last box